conda/conda-docs/docs/source/build_tutorials/pkgs.rst

 Conda build summary
 ~~~~~~~~~~~~~~~~~~~

-Building a simple conda package can be done in three steps, with an optional step:
+Building a simple conda package can be done in two steps, with two optional steps:

 #.
 Before you start: make sure you have all the requirements.
 #.
 Build a simple package with conda skeleton and PyPI: generate a simple package.
 #.
-Convert conda package for other platforms: convert your simple package so it can be used on on Linux, Mac and Windows.
+Optional - Convert conda package for other platforms: convert your simple package so it can be used on on Linux, Mac and Windows.
 #.
 Optional - Upload package to Binstar.org: upload to a public or private repository so others can share your package.